5 Tips for Laying Geotextiles Flawlessly

 Got your site prepared and smooth?
 Good, now it’s time to get everything laid out.

-Don’t be tempted to start securing your textiles until you’ve put everything in position first.
-Sure, if it’s a windy day, then your textiles can be weighted down to avoid losing them – but don’t start pinning or joining until you’re absolutely certain that everything’s exactly right.
+Don’t be tempted to start securing your membranes until you’ve put everything in position first.
+Sure, if it’s a windy day, then it can be weighted down to avoid losing them – but don’t start pinning or joining until you’re absolutely certain that everything’s exactly right.

 If you run into any unforeseen issues on your dry run, everything will roll back up – but if you’ve started pinning, taping, or stitching – undoing your work becomes a serious headache.